hall-lab/svtools/Tutorial.md

 ### Use `svtools genotype` to force genotypes for variant positions discovered in other samples
 `svtools genotype` will calculate a genotype for each sample at the variant positions in the merged.no_EBV.vcf.gz file.
 It requires the aligned BAM and a splitters BAM file for each sample.
 This step will output a fully genotyped VCF file for each sample.
-You will also need to prepare a gt subdirectory to store the output of these commands to avoid name collisions with the upcoming copy number output.
+You will also need to prepare a gt subdirectory to store the output of these commands to avoid name collisions with the upcoming copynumber output.
 ```
 mkdir -p gt